-Rough sea states (as per prevailing in the Otway Basin), including high waves and longer wave periods, can affect the safe operating limits of CSS deployment.
+Rough sea states, including high waves and longer wave periods, can affect the safe operating limits of CSS deployment.
 The sea state can negatively impact the ability to safety deploy capping stack using a deck crane or A-frame located on the stern of the deployment vessel.
 Furthermore, if the vessel is experiencing too much heave due to wave action, the CSS could unintentionally hit the subsea wellhead during deployment causing damage to the equipment itself and to the wellhead.
-Thus, operating limits of acceptable sea states are required for deployment of the equipment for successful deployed in adverse sea state environments such as the Otway Basin.
+Thus, operating limits of acceptable sea states are required for deployment of the equipment for successful deployed in adverse sea state environments such as the Otway and Bass Basins.
 However, the gas plume environment in shallow water conditions is manifestly different to a deeper water environment due to the exclusion zone above the wellhead preventing vertical installation of the equipment.
-The feasibility analysis has confirmed that due to the technical complexity of deploying a CSS in shallow waters with a gas plume environment and harsh metocean conditions the use of a capping stack is not operationally suitable for Beach well within the Otway Basin.
+The feasibility analysis has confirmed that due to the technical complexity of deploying a CSS in shallow waters with a gas plume environment and harsh metocean conditions the use of a capping stack is not operationally suitable for Beach wells within the Otway and Bass Basins.

-10.1.2 Monitoring and Evaluation
+8.4 Monitoring and Evaluation